asquare14/Git-Cheat-Sheet/main.md

 - Delete branch permanently

 ## Squashing X commits together

-`$ git merge branch-name`
-- Merge branch with the current branch.

 `$ git rebase -i <after-this-commit>`
 - Eg: ( $ git rebase -i HEAD~2 ) => (rebasing 2 commits starting from HEAD)
 - Then edit the ‘pick’ to ‘squash’ in front of all those commits which you want to squash.